search the site

 did you know?

-- ITS provides licensed copies of Symantec AntiVirus and a link to Microsoft's Windows Defender antispyware tool.
-Both software are provided at no cost to qualified NYU community members; to download, log in to the ITS Software page with your NetID and password.
+- ITS provides licensed copies of Symantec Endpoint Protection at no cost to qualified NYU community members.
+For instructions on how to download, see the ITS Software page (log in with your NetID and password if prompted).

 - Adobe Acrobat Reader is required to view the files on this page that are in PDF format.